datamesse/datamesse.github.io/README.md

 My initial design was a basic 2 page layout for a project portfolio and my blog.
 For each project I displayed a year-month label and the logo of the technology used.

-**Credit:** The JavaScript code that renders blog post data from markdown to separate pages was from a [YouTube tutorial by Will Ward](https://www.youtube.com/watch?v=gT1v33oA1gI&list=PLASldBPN_pkBfRXOkBOaeCJYzCnISw5-Z).
+**Credit:** The JavaScript code that renders blog post data from markdown to "separate" web pages was from a [YouTube tutorial by Will Ward](https://www.youtube.com/watch?v=gT1v33oA1gI&list=PLASldBPN_pkBfRXOkBOaeCJYzCnISw5-Z).

-I wanted a clean and easy to look at light-blue and light-grey technical but smooth-edged design.
+I wanted a clean and easy to look at light-blue and light-grey smooth-edged design.

 ![Site version 1](https://github.com/datamesse/datamesse.github.io/blob/main/src/assets-portfolio/img-2021-09-portfolio-website-react-original.png?raw=true)